- Domestic Animals in Iceland

 While the reindeer are well-loved across Iceland, their population is controlled seasonally, as it is a concern that they may take food away from the grazing lands used by the free-roaming sheep.

-This consumption would cause significant damage to the economy in the case of a brutal winter or a large-scale volcanic eruption, both of which are not at all uncommon in Iceland.
+This consumption would cause significant damage to the economy in the case of a brutal winter or a large-scale volcanic eruption, both of which are not uncommon in Iceland.

 Photo by Pdreijnders, from Wiki Creative Commons.
 No edits.